nomo-app/nomo-app.github.io/README.md

 # Nomo App Developer Hub

 In the beginning, the [Nomo App](https://nomo.app) was only a crypto wallet, but now the Nomo App has evolved into a "super app".
-Thereby, the Nomo App provides a whole new platform for third-party developers to build new use cases on top of the Nomo App.
+Thereby, the Nomo App provides a whole new platform for developers.
 This site provides an overview for developers who want to build within the Nomo platform.

 The Nomo App provides the following products for third-party developers:

-- Nomo Plugins: Run anything you like within the Nomo App, including decentralized Apps ("_DApps_").
+- Web-Plugins: Run web-plugins within the Nomo App, including decentralized Apps ("_DApps_").
 - Nomo-ID: A protocol for authenticating via the Nomo App.

 ## Nomo Plugins

-A plugin is a **web application** that works within the Nomo App.
+A web-plugin is a **web application** that works within the Nomo App.
-Plugins are a powerful capability of the Nomo App that unlock the following features in an easy-to-use way:
+Web-plugins are a powerful capability of the Nomo App that unlock the following features in an easy-to-use way:

 - Crypto wallet functionality.
 - Decentralized messaging.